Matunknown/timetable-viewer/README.md

 [![Screen Shot][screenshot]](https://raw.githubusercontent.com/Matunknown/timetable-viewer/master/assets/screenshot.jpg)

-This application was designed to answer a problem my university provided a web application for the timetable but unfortunately the application is poorly done and aging, that's why I created this desktop application in order to facilitate the consultation of my timetable.
+An application to consult his timetable for computer science students at the University of Evry.

 ### Built With